 Brief: The B-52H is a long-range nuclear/conventional bomber and USAF's primary standoff cruise missile carrier.
 The YB-52 prototype first flew on April 15, 1952, and Strategic Air Command declared IOC with the B-52A on June 19, 1955.
-The H model is now the last serving variant of the Stratofortress.
+Boeing produced a total of 744 B-52s culminating in the last Stratofortress variant still in service, the B-52H.
 Multimission capabilities include long-range precision strike, CAS, air interdiction, defense suppression, and maritime surveillance utilizing both Litening and Sniper targeting pods.
-The B-52 is undergoing major upgrades to replace key obsolescent systems.
-Combat Network Communications Technology (CONECT) replaces cockpit displays and comms, adds Link 16, and enabling machine-to-machine tasking/retargeting.
-The Internal Weapons Bay Upgrade enables internal carriage of smart weapons, with the Conventional Rotary Launcher roughly doubling advanced weapon payloads, reducing drag, and increasing range.
-CRL transitions from CALCM to the AGM-158B JASSM-ER long-range cruise missile.
-Some 31 B-52s were modified to prevent their nuclear use under the New START agreement, and a total of 36 aircraft are currently "deployed" nuclear platforms under the treaty.
-Major development includes AESA radar, and replacing the TF33 engines with a more modern and efficient power plant.
-Future upgrades include VLF/LF receiver modernization, ATP color MFDs to enhance targeting and situational awareness, and AEHF SATCOM integration.
-Ongoing mods include Tactical Data Link to add low-latency, jam-resistant C2/comms in conjunction with CONECT, and GPS updates.
-USAF expects to award an engine replacement contract in June 2021, and both CONECT and weapons bay upgrades are slated for completion this year.
-AESA radar is slated for introduction in 2026.
-Upgraded B-52 will eventually complement the B-21 Raider after retirement of the B-1 and B-2, potentially serving into the 2050s.
+The B-52 is undergoing major upgrades to replace key obsolescent systems including engines, radar, comms, and weapons interface to extend the fleet through the 2050s.
+Combat Network Communications Technology (CONECT) replaces cockpit displays and comms and adds integrated mission-management, including Link 16 and machine-to-machine tasking/retargeting.
+CONECT also forms the digital backbone of the B-52's Internal Weapons Bay Upgrade which transitions Conventional Rotary Launchers designed for CALCM to carry the modern AGM-158B JASSM-ER.
+This upgrade nearly doubles the B-52s payload of advanced weapons such as JASSM, JDAM, and MALD, while reducing drag and increasing range.
+CONECT completion slipped to FY23 and ongoing associated mods include Tactical Data Link to add low-latency, jam-resistant C2/comms, and GPS updates.
+Major development includes the Radar Modernization Program to replace the AN/APQ-166 with an AESA radar and the Commercial Engine Replacement Program (CERP).
+USAF awarded Rolls-Royce the \$2.6 billion CERP contract to re-engine the B-52 with its' more modern, efficient, and reliable F130 engine on Sept.
+24, 2021.
+The bomber will retain its currently pylon-mounted eight-engine arrangement, and fleetwide retrofits are expected to wrap-up by 2038.
+AESA radar is slated for introduction in 2026, and future upgrades include VLF/LF receiver modernization, ATP color MFDs to enhance targeting and situational awareness, and AEHF SATCOM installation.
+Integration of the future Long-Range StandOff (LRSO) nuclear cruise missile will cement the B-52's nuclear role, complementing the B-21 Raider after retirement of the B-1 and B-2, potentially continuing to serve through the 2050s.